Raspberry Filled Cupcakes with Vanilla Butter Cream Frosting

 When I thought………RASPBERRY FILLING!!

-These were really easy when I used the secret trick of making a box mix taste like homemade!
+The cupcakes are really easy to make when you use my trick of making a box mix taste like homemade!

 - Vanilla Cake Mix (I like to use Duncan Hines French Vanilla)